dvdmtw98/notes/My Vault/computer-networks/network-protocols/ipsec-protocol-suite.md

 #### Authentication Header (AH)
 AH Protocol is responsible for providing integrity and authentication
-It takes the IP Header and Data Payload and Hashes them together, this hash is used to create a new AH Header which is appended to the packet
+It takes the IP Header and Data Payload and Hashes them, this hash is used to create a new AH Header which is appended to the packet

 #### Encapsulating Security Payload (ESP)
 ESP provides encryption and integrity for the data packets as they are sent over IPsec